The site where Valerie Mack was found

 Below, you will find the address and the GPS coordinates for this location.

-The GPS coordinates for the site are as follows.
+The latitude and longitude coordinates for the site are:

 Photos of the site and other related images.

-Aerial map of the Manorville site where Valerie Mack was found.
+The Manorville site where Valerie Mack was found

-This theory is further strengthened by the fact that he decided to reuse Halsey Manor Road as a dump site following the murder of Jessica Taylor in 2003.
+This theory is further supported by his decision to reuse Halsey Manor Road as a dump site following the murder of Jessica Taylor in July 2003.

-It is difficult to imagine someone choosing to drive through this narrow wooded pathway with Valerie Mack's remains in their vehicle unless they knew where it led.
-Especially if it was dark out.
+It is unlikely that someone drove through this narrow, wooded pathway with dismembered remains in their vehicle unless they knew exactly where it led—especially if it was late at night.

 Google Street View shows that there are no street lights along this stretch of road.

 We know from previous cases that serial killers prefer to operate in places where they feel comfortable.
-This is because operating in an "unknown territory" is risky and unpredictable.
+This is because operating in "unknown territory" can be risky and unpredictable.

-All of this suggests that the Long Island serial killer is someone who is familiar with this area of Manorville.
+Again, this shows that the Long Island serial killer is at least somewhat familiar with this area of Manorville.

 Coordinates: 40.886349, -72.782052